hfelcar/AeroStat/README.md

 #### Initial Version

-The initial version of the code is limited to events that happened on ground involving brake system or landing gear failures.
+The initial version of the code is limited to events that happened on ground involving brake system or landing gear failures, leading to runway excursions.

+The "eadmspub.pdf" file presents the variables listed in the NTSB database.
+Considering the variables that might have a direct involvement, the following lists will be the start point of variables under analysis:

+##### "aircraft" data sheet